jasonrandrews/arm-software-developers/content/en/docs/AFA/accessing_and_installing_tools.md

 linkTitle: "Installing Development Tools"
 date: 2022-05-16
 description: >
-   Arm Development Tools are provided as **Arm Success Kits**.
+   Arm Development Tools are provided as Arm Success Kits.
 This article will help you download and install the appropriate components, and set up your tools license.
 ---
-# Accessing and installing the Development Tools supplied with Arm Flexible Access

 ## Arm Success Kits {#intro}

 Arm Flexible Access (AFA) provides development tools packaged as [Arm Success Kits](https://www.arm.com/products/development-tools/success-kits).
 These come in two forms: